Kzarama/React/README.md

 # React
 ![](img/react.png)

-Is an library for build user interfaces, have two libraries:
+Is an library for build user interfaces, is a single page application, have two libraries:
 - React-DOM: web pages applications
 - React-Native: mobile applications